• Skip to primary navigation

 7. Enter BIOS Using Automatic Repair

-If your computer is not booting up and you do not have a Bootable Windows 10 USB Drive, you can still enter BIOS by forcing your computer to go into recovery mode.
+If your computer is not booting up and you do not have a Bootable USB Drive, you can should be able to enter BIOS by forcing the computer to go into recovery mode.

 4. Repeat steps 1 to 3 two more times.